uabrc/uabrc.github.io/docs/data_management/tutorial/globus_individual_tutorial.md

 ![!Globus Transfer Shared Collection To Cheaha Projdir](./images/globus-transfer-shared-collection-to-cheaha-projdir.png) -->

-## How to transfer data from a shared collection to my group's LTS allocation?
+## How Do I Transfer from a Collection to LTS?

 To transfer data from a shared collection to the UAB Long Term Storage (LTS) lab space, start by selecting the LTS lab space collection and authenticating your identity.
 On the other end of the panel, click the collection and go to "Shared With You" tab and select the shared allocation, such as "test_lts_collection."
 Set the desired source and destination paths for both collections before proceeding with the transfer.